smsharma/point-cloud-galaxy-diffusion/README.md

 # Transformer-guided diffusion for modeling sets

-Transformer-guided variational diffusion model for class- and context-conditional generative modeling of and simulation-based inference on set data.
+Transformer-guided variational diffusion model for class- and context-conditional generative modeling of and inference on set data.

+## Description

+## Examples

+The [`notebooks`](notebooks/) directory contains usage example, including a simple [MNIST point cloud example](notebooks/example-mnist.ipynb) showing class-conditional generation, as well as a [particle physics example](notebooks/example-jets.ipynb).

 ## Basic usage